-Thank you for your interest in becoming a Professional Scrum Trainer for the Professional Scrum Master (PSM) course.
+Thank you for your interest in becoming a Professional Scrum Trainer (PST) to teach the Professional Scrum Master (PSM) course.
 The process is outlined below.

 Step 1: Prerequisites